header

 • Tsetse flies inhabit rural areas, living in the woodland and thickets of the savannah and the dense vegetation along streams.

-• Infection of international travelers occurs but is rare.
+• Infection of international travellers occurs but is rare.

 • No vaccine is available to prevent this disease.